Pre-processing

 Fields

-nx: Names or identifiers of asset columns (assets × 1).X: Asset returns matrix (observations × assets).nf: Names or identifiers of factor columns (factors × 1).F: Factor returns matrix (observations × factors).ts: Optional timestamps for each observation (observations × 1).iv: Implied volatilities matrix (observations × assets).ivpa: Implied volatility risk premium adjustment, if a vector (assets × 1).
+nx: Names or identifiers of asset columns (assets × 1).X: Asset returns matrix (observations × assets).nf: Names or identifiers of factor columns (factors × 1).F: Factor returns matrix (observations × factors).nb: Names or identifiers of benchmark columns (observations × 1) or (observations × assets).B: Benchmark prices (observations × 1) or (observations × assets).ts: Optional timestamps for each observation (observations × 1).iv: Implied volatilities matrix (observations × assets).ivpa: Implied volatility risk premium adjustment, if a vector (assets × 1).

 Validation